Table of Contents

 When Do You Create a Strategic Plan?

 Most businesses find value in reviewing their Strategic Plan every three years.
-This allows enough time to pass that you can evaluate the success of previous plans, reflect on the achievement of your Strategic Goals, consider developments outside your organization that affect your business, and begins formulating new goals that will become the next version of your plans.
+This allows enough time to pass that you can evaluate the success of previous plans, reflect on the achievement of your Strategic Goals, consider developments outside your organization that affect your business, and begin formulating new goals that will become the next version of your plans.

 When businesses first begin, they often have too many fires burning at once.
 They remain focused on existing today rather than planning for tomorrow.
-Most entrepreneurs remember those stressful early days of starting their businesses, and can understand why formalities like Strategic Plans can fall by the wayside.
+Most entrepreneurs remember those stressful early days of starting their businesses and can understand why formalities like Strategic Plans can fall by the wayside.
 We believe if your business lasts longer than a year it’s important to develop a plan for the future.
 Think of Strategic Planning as a celebration of a first anniversary—a sign that you’re poised to continue moving forward for years to come.

 However, Strategic Planning is not a one-off event that is over once the cookies are all gone and the room clears.
 Your Strategic Planning team should meet regularly to measure how effective the plans are at helping you reach your Strategic Goals.
 Ad hoc subcommittees can play a role in gathering evidence to ensure that your plans remain appropriate, especially if conditions change.